 The pain associated with spurs is often because of weight placed on the feet.
 When someone is walking, their entire weight is concentrated on the feet.
 Bone spurs then have the tendency to affect other bones and tissues around the foot.
 As the pain continues, the feet will become tender and sensitive over time.

 There are many ways to treat heel spurs.
 If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.

-If you have any questions feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the latest in diagnostic and treatment technology to meet your needs.Read more about Heel Spurs

 There are many patients that enjoy the benefits of getting regular foot massages.
 Research has indicated that it has become a popular form of foot therapy, and that it may benefit the overall body.
 This type of massage is performed by applying warm lotion on the entire foot, and rubbing the top of the foot with firm motions.
 The toes can be massaged by pulling them away from the body, while also supporting the arch of the foot.
 Additionally, another method of massaging the toes can be performed by sliding your fingers between each toe, while moving your fingers toward the bottom of the toes.
 If you would like additional information about how to perform foot massages, it is suggested that you consult with a podiatrist.

 Foot therapy is often necessary for those recovering from either foot deformities or foot injuries.
 If you have concerns regarding therapy, one of our podiatrists of Westside Podiatry Center, LLP.
 Our doctors can provide the care you need to keep you pain-free and on your feet.